nicholalexander/basket/README.md

 ## Code of Conduct

-Everyone interacting in the Batched project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/batched/blob/main/CODE_OF_CONDUCT.md).
+Everyone interacting in the Basket project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/basket/blob/main/CODE_OF_CONDUCT.md).